 Take a Sneak Peek at Dartmouth's Technology Future

-The new Center for Engineering and Computer Science will help all Dartmouth undergraduates become technology-confident leaders.
+The new Engineering and Computer Science Center will help all Dartmouth undergraduates become technology-confident leaders.

 Dartmouth is redefining how technology education can be a fundamental component of the liberal arts experience.
 This transformation is taking place at the West End of campus, where we are breaking down barriers between departments and schools.

-The new Center for Engineering and Computer Science (CECS), adjacent to the MacLean Engineering Sciences Center, will be a hive of discovery and entrepreneurship that invites faculty and students from all disciplines to explore how technology can inform their scholarship and expand the impact of their work.
-The CECS and the nearby Arthur L. Irving Institute for Energy and Society, also under construction, will fuel interdisciplinary teaching and research.
+The new Engineering and Computer Science Center (ECSC), adjacent to the MacLean Engineering Sciences Center, will be a hive of discovery and entrepreneurship that invites faculty and students from all disciplines to explore how technology can inform their scholarship and expand the impact of their work.
+The ECSC and the nearby Arthur L. Irving Institute for Energy and Society, also under construction, will fuel interdisciplinary teaching and research.

 - the Department of Computer Science